Scotland Neck, North Carolina

 Scotland Neck is a town in Halifax County, North Carolina, United States.
 According to the 2010 census, the town population was 2,059.
 It is part of the Roanoke Rapids, North Carolina Micropolitan Statistical Area.

 History

 The Hoffman-Bowers-Josey-Riddick House, Kehukee Primitive Baptist Church, Magnolia, Scotland Neck Historic District, Trinity Church, and Woodstock are listed on the National Register of Historic Places.
+Vine Hill Academy was a private school attended by many prominent historical figures.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.2 sqmi, all land.

 Demographics

 2020 census

 As of the 2020 United States census, there were 1,640 people, 611 households, and 327 families residing in the town.